hitchcock9000/carbon-ai-microservice/README.md

 - Ironhack Data Science Bootcamp instructors and mentors
 - Open-source community for amazing tools and libraries
 - Dataset providers (Kaggle, UCI ML Repository)

 ---

-**If you find this project useful, please consider giving it a star!**

----